jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

     - Provides a display name mapping (DISPLAY_NAME_MAPPING) to show user-friendly names for calendars.

 - **`CalendarScreen.qml` (QML - Updated):**
-    - Main container using a `GridView` for the 6x7 monthly layout.
+    - Main container for the calendar screen.
-    - Displays the month/year header, bound to `CalendarController.currentMonthName` and `CalendarController.currentYear`.
+    - Displays the month/year header and calendar selection controls.
+    - Uses the unified `UnifiedCalendarView` component for displaying the calendar grid and events.
-    - Binds the `GridView`'s `model` property to `CalendarController.daysInMonthModel`.
+    - Binds directly to the `CalendarController` to get calendar data.

-    - Accesses the `CalendarController` singleton registered in `main.py`.
+- **`UnifiedCalendarView.qml` (QML - New):**
+    - Unified component that handles both the day grid and events in a single view.
+    - Renders day cells arranged in weeks.
+    - Shows multi-day events as continuous spans across days they cover.
+    - Displays single-day events within their respective day cells.
+    - Uses pre-calculated layout information from the controller.
+    - Shows indicators for events that continue beyond visible dates.
+    - Provides "more events" indicators when there are too many events to display.
+    - Automatically adjusts single-day event placement to avoid overlap with multi-day events.

 - **`CalendarControls.qml` (QML - Updated):**
     - Provides navigation controls (previous month, today, next month).
     - Includes a refresh button to synchronize with Google Calendar.
     - Displays current synchronization status.

-- **`EventItem.qml` (QML - Updated):**
-    - Displays calendar events with appropriate color coding.
-    - Dynamically adjusts text color based on background brightness.
-    - Shows time information for non-all-day events.

 ### Data Models (Conceptual Python)